Monday, December 19, 2016

 85g Parmesan cheese, grated

-¼- to ½-pound mozzarella (You can use packaged "dry" mozzarella for this or "fresh."
-I grate it by hand on the large holes of a box grater.)
+¼ to ½ pound mozzarella (either packaged “dry” mozzarella or fresh; I grate it by hand on the large holes of a box grater)

 2 tablespoons chopped fresh parsley

-A little salt to taste, keeping in mind that the Parmesan cheese is salty
+A little salt to taste (keeping in mind that Parmesan is salty)

-Mix the filling ingredients together.
-Start with the ¼ pound of mozzarella, and only add more if the filling is too wet.
+Mix all the filling ingredients together.
+Start with the ¼ pound of mozzarella, and only add more if the filling seems too wet.

 Pancakes

-The pancake ratio can be almost infinitely increased.
-For the filling made with one 15-ounce container of ricotta, which usually makes enough for four people, I make the pancake batter out of
+This pancake ratio can be scaled up as needed.
+For the filling made with one 15-ounce container of ricotta, I make the batter with:

 2 large eggs